-This cake was developed to use our favorite (processed sugar free!) homemade apple butter.
-Our recipes don’t use any refined sugar – just a quick drizzle of maple syrup – so the natural sweetness of the apples can really shine through.
+This cake was developed to use our favorite (processed sugar free!) stovetop apple butter, and it also works with our slow cooker apple butter recipe.
+Our recipes don't use any refined sugar - just a quick drizzle of maple syrup - so the natural sweetness of the apples can really shine through.

 This cake recipe works with fresh, refrigerated, or previously frozen apple butter (so if you still have a jar from last year stashed in the back of your freezer, this is a great time to use it!)
 If you don't have time to make apple butter, you can substitute store-bought apple butter or applesauce.